Troon/IEEE754-homeassistant/README.md

 The infinity and `nan` special cases both return None / `null` as Jinja has no sentinel value for infinity.

+Due to system limitations, very small ("sub-normal") numbers may deviate from expectations.

 As with all such macros, the return value is a string, and will need casting before used in calculations.
 For example: